ttu/dotnet-fake-json-server/README.md

 }
 ````

+Implementation uses [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet) to parse Abstract Syntax Tree from the query.

+#### Query

-Implementation supports equals filtering with arguments.
+Query implementation supports equals filtering with arguments.
 Query's first field is the name of the collection.

 ```graphql
 query {